 #1 To Choose the Right Platform

 There are many blogging platforms available out there; more than what I had known of when I just got started.
-If you want to see the full comparison of each platform available nowadays, you can read this article which pretty much has sum up everything with its pros and cons.
+If you want to see the full comparison of each platform available nowadays, you can read this article which pretty much has summed up everything with its pros and cons.
 Among those on the list, I tried five of them before.
 The other five are either not so well-known or were not available yet when I just got started.

-Throughout the years of trials and errors, in my opinion, if you want to try out blogging, I suggest you to leave out the rest of the options and only focus on exploring either wordpress.com or blogger.com (blogspot).
+Throughout the years of trials and errors, in my opinion, if you want to try out blogging, I suggest you leave out the rest of the options and only focus on exploring either wordpress.com or blogger.com (blogspot).
 These two platforms are the most user-friendly and widely used among bloggers.

 While you need to sign up for an account to start setting up a blog on wordpress.com, it isn’t necessary for Blogger.com if you already have a Gmail account because it is owned by Google.
 With that being said, whatever we post on these platforms, we don’t fully own it.
 And this is the downside for both platforms.
-There is a limitation or restrictions for users to develop their blogs because all contents are hosted under them.
+There is a limitation or restriction for users to develop their blogs because all contents are hosted under them.

 ” if you have the intention to develop it further in the future, then, you should have control of the hosting access… “

-If your intention of setting up a blog is purely just for writing and the overall look of your blog, features or even monetize are out of your range of concerns, then you are good to stay on either one.
+If your intention of setting up a blog is purely just for writing and the overall look of your blog, features, or even monetization are out of your range of concerns, then you are good to stay on either one.
 But if you have the intention to develop it further in the future, then, you should have control of the hosting access and that means, wordpress.org should be the one you explore further next.